 And as consumption grows, watching games content continues to be as important as playing.
 In fact, last year, more than 35 million channels uploaded a gaming video on YouTube.5 Aditya Sawant from Mumbai is one of India’s most popular streamers, with a YouTube channel called Dynamo Gaming.
 According to Aditya, “When a game is easy to play and accessible to all, the players like to watch the game that they are already playing with friends.”
 The popularity of mobile games in Asia-Pacific is reflected in the content people watch on YouTube — so much so that three out of the top five most-watched games are mobile games: Garena Free Fire, Mobile Legends: Bang Bang, and PlayerUnknown’s Battlegrounds (PUBG) Mobile.6

 As more people turn to YouTube to entertain themselves via let’s play videos and live mobile esports events, we want to share with marketers a few lessons that drive home the value of reach and engagement on YouTube.
-Inspired by mobile game developers who are already rethinking their approach to video, here are three strategies to apply to your marketing mix to keep mobile game players invested in your games.
+Inspired by mobile games’ developers who are already rethinking their approach to video, here are three strategies to apply to your mobile game marketing mix to keep players invested in your games.